A hybrid algorithm for estimating the chlorophyll-a

 wavelength-specific score with N the total number of wavelengths for

-either the upper or lower boundary of nRrs, a score of 0 will be
+is found beyond either the upper or lower boundary of nRrs, a score of 0

-assigned to this wavelength; otherwise score=1.
-As suggested by equation
+will be assigned to this wavelength; otherwise score=1.
+As suggested by

-vary within the range of [0, 1].
-A higher score indicates higher data
+will vary within the range of [0, 1].
+A higher score indicates higher

 To account for the measurement uncertainty and possible